Create an Energy Efficient Home Year-Round

-Identifying and sealing air leaks in your house will go a long way in ensuring you stay warmer in the winter and cooler during the summer.
-Did you know that even the tiniest of leaks can account for a 15 to 35 percent loss of heated or cooled air in your house?
+Identifying and sealing air leaks in your house will go a long way in ensuring you'll stay warmer in the winter and cooler during the summer.
+Did you know that even the tiniest of leaks can account for a 15 to 35 percent loss of warm or cool air?

 A flickering candle flame indicates an intrusion or loss of air.
 Head to the hardware store or home improvement center and pick up a tube of caulk and roll of weather stripping to fix the most egregious offenders.
-Additionally, you can purchase pre-cut foam gaskets designed to fit under the cover plate of all your electrical outlets and light switches.
+Additionally, you can purchase pre-cut foam gaskets designed to fit under the cover plates for all your electrical outlets and light switches.

 Prepare Your Attic

-Insulation.
-Proper insulation is another must-do in preparing your home for seasonal changes.
-The most logical and easily accessible place to insulate is your attic.
+Insulation - Installing proper insulation is a must-do to prepare your home for seasonal changes.
+The most logical and accessible place to insulate is in your attic.
 Energy Star recommends about 10 to 14 inches of insulation for most attics.

-You also need to make sure the R-Value of your insulation is sufficient for your area of the country.
+Make sure the R-Value of your insulation is sufficient for your area of the country.
 The R-Value refers to insulation’s capacity to resist heat flow.
 Higher R-Values indicate higher levels of performance--a colder climate requires a higher R-Value.

-A quick way to see if your attic has the proper amount of insulation is to look between the exposed floor joists – if you can see the top of the joists, you should add more insulation.
-If the insulation is high enough to obscure the joist tops, then you are sufficiently insulated.
+A quick way to see if your attic has the proper amount of insulation is to look between the exposed floor joists.
+If you can see the top of the joists you should add more insulation.
+If the insulation is high enough to obscure the joist tops, you are sufficiently insulated.

-Rafter Vents.
-Before laying additional insulation on your attic floor, you need to install or uncover existing rafter vents.
+Rafter Vents - Before laying additional insulation on your attic floor install or uncover existing rafter vents.
 Rafter vents, or insulation baffles, allow air to move into the attic via the soffits and out through the ridge vents.
 Rafter vents should be positioned at the point where the attic ceiling meets the attic floor.

-Attic Fans.
-Attic fans are used to draw hot air to the outside during hot weather, thus keeping your attic and home cooler.
-For attic fans to function at peak efficiency, you must seal any leaks from the attic to the house and clear blocked soffit, rafter and ridge vents of any obstructions.
+Attic Fans - Attic fans are used to draw hot air to the outside during hot weather thus keeping your attic and home cooler.
+For attic fans to function at peak efficiency, seal any leaks from the attic to the house and clear blocked soffit, rafter and ridge vents of any obstructions.

 Check and Replace Air Filters

 Routinely inspect your HVAC air filters.
 A dirty filter will cause your air conditioner or furnace to work harder to cool and heat your home.
-If your HVAC system works harder, it will cost you more money each month to operate.
+It will cost more money each month to operate.

-Find out which air filter sizes you need and purchase at least four of each.
+Find out which size air filters you need and purchase at least four of each.
 Replace the filters every three months so your family and HVAC system can breathe easy.

 Install a Programmable Thermostat

 Here’s another relatively easy tip to get you on the road to year-round energy efficiency.
-If your home has a manual thermostat, you are losing money every month.
-Replacing your manual thermostat with a digital programmable thermostat can save you approximately $200 each year on your energy bill.
+If your home has a manual thermostat you're losing money every month.
+Replacing a manual thermostat with a digital programmable version can save approximately $200 each year on your energy bill.

 Basic digital programmable thermostats range in price from $25 to $30 and are readily available at home improvement centers.
-Your new thermostat will give you an exact read of your home’s temperature and will allow you to automatically adjust the temperature while you are away during the day and at night while sleeping.
+Your new thermostat will provide an exact temperature reading and allows you to automatically program the temperature while you're away and at home.

 Insulate Your Water Heater

-The Department of Energy says water heater operation can represent up to 25 percent of your home’s overall energy costs.
+The Department of Energy says water heater operation represents up to 25 percent of your home’s overall energy costs.
 Wrapping your water heater with an insulating blanket will keep costly heat from escaping.

 Change the Direction of Your Ceiling Fan

-You should schedule an appointment for HVAC system maintenance at least twice a year.
-While these spring and fall service visits will cost you money, routine preventative maintenance will help you avoid costly repairs.
-You can then rest assured your HVAC system is running efficiently and safely!
+Schedule an appointment for your HVAC system maintenance at least twice a year.
+While spring and fall service visits can cost $100-150 per year, routine preventative maintenance will help avoid costly repairs.
+Regular HVAC system servicing will keep it operating efficiently and safely all year-round.

 HVAC Maintenance Checklists